aiidalab/aiidalab/docs/source/app_development/create.rst

 Variant B: Create app from scratch (step-by-step)
 =================================================

-Typically one would prefer to use the cookie-cutter to create a new app, but here are the steps to create an app from scratch.
+Typically one would prefer to use the cookie-cutter (see Variant A) to create a new app, but these are the steps to create an app from scratch.

 Step 1: Create the app folder
 -----------------------------